mbforbes/food/README.md

 ### Features that won't be made

-At this point, my journey with this app is complete, and I don't think I'll work on it.
+At this point, my journey with this app is complete.
+It's served me well, but it does most of what I need, and frankly I think I've spent enough time on it.
 But I'm going to include here some pain points based on using the app all the time.
 Some are obvious, but some interesting ones aren't (at least they weren't to me).
 (There's probably a whole essay to write here about feature lists being relatively easy to throw together, but the really critical ones won't be discovered unless you are deep in the workflow of someone using the app.)

 Obvious: